ElijahBasile/Movie-Ratings/README.md

 # Movie-Ratings
-A simple ruby program that tracks movie ratings
+This is a simple ruby program that tracks movie ratings

+## Program Requirements

+* Ruby Compiler